software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 Integration tests have these pros and cons:

-- 🟢 Fairly simple to write and easy to maintain
+- 🟢 Fairly simple to implement and easy to maintain
 - 🟢 Fairly fast to run
 - 🟡 Provides a reasonable reliability that the application works as a whole